Kristin is a former employee of Disneyland and loves to report on the strange, possibly supernatural events that happen there.

 Pirates of the Caribbean

 Supposedly, there is a boy ghost who is seen in the video monitors.
 He can be seen in the Control Tower, caught on surveillance cameras.
 He always seems to be happy and enjoying himself.
-But when the boat comes back into the station, the boat is empty.
+But when the boat comes back into the station, it's always empty.

 It has also been said that Walt Disney's ghost and a couple of other ghosts sometimes haunt the Disney Gallery above Pirates.
 The Gallery was originally designed to be Walt's personal apartment, as the one above the Main Street Fire Station was kind of small.